Bulk properties of the Airy line ensemble: A stronger modulus of continuity for parabolic Airy lines

-\end{theorem} The second statement follows from the first by the Borel-Cantelli lemma and Theorem \ref{T:airy-mod}.
-Note that if we remove the supremum over $k$, then the second statement is implied by Theorem \ref{T:airy-mod}.
-However, if we simply apply that theorem and take a union bound, we need to put a factor of $\sqrt{k}$ in the denominator, rather than a power of $\log(k)$.
-Note also that on small time intervals (i.e. when $r < t^{-2/3 - \ga}$ for fixed $\gamma > 0$), a variant of our proof will give the power $\log^{1/2}(k)$, which is the same as what one would get for sequences of independent Brownian motions.
+\end{theorem} The second statement follows from the first by the Borel-Cantelli lemma and Theorem~\ref{T:airy-mod}.
+Note that if we remove the supremum over $k$, then the second statement is implied by Theorem~\ref{T:airy-mod}.
+However, if we simply apply that theorem and take a union bound, we need to put a factor of $\sqrt{k}$ in the denominator, rather than a power of $\log k$.